ClaudioMansillaB/parquet_topsql/README.md

 Copypip install -r requirements.txt

 # Usage
 Place your Parquet files in the data/input/ folder.

+# Configuration of .env file
+Modify the example.env file in the root directory with your PostgreSQL connection data and save it as .env.

 ## Execute the main script:
 Copypython src/main.py